Optimizing revenue growth management in the CPG industry has been saved

 Perspectives

-Disruptive forces are creating opportunities for consumer products (CP) companies to modernize revenue growth management (RGM) by magnifying complex, action-oriented analytics.
-We believe such actions can generate benefits equal to three to five percent of gross profit, while creating value for retailers and consumers.
+Disruptive forces are creating opportunities for consumer-packaged goods (CPG) companies to modernize revenue growth management (RGM) by magnifying complex, action-oriented analytics.
+To gain industry advantage, we believe such actions can generate benefits equal to three to five percent of gross profit while creating value for retailers and consumers.

 The current state of revenue growth management

-Today’s consumer products (CP) companies operate in a dynamic marketplace with investors demanding a balance between maintaining top-line revenue growth and managing sustainable profit margins.
+Today’s CPG companies operate in a dynamic marketplace with investors demanding a balance between maintaining top-line revenue growth and managing sustainable profit margins.
 Revenue growth remains challenging as the widening income gap creates consumer micro-markets with unique strategic needs.
-Furthermore, discretionary spend across consumer segments hasn’t changed significantly over the past two decades, but younger shoppers are disrupting the status quo based on new preferences and new economic pressures.1

 Consumers are increasingly evaluating new brands, purchasing channels, and service models as they fulfill their needs in ways that add convenience to their lives and allow them to tailor purchases to unique needs.

-The rise of these micro-markets has resulted in the emergence of smaller, nimble competitors that are better able to win market share and consumer loyalty through more localized settings and the ability to offer more personalized offerings.
+The rise of "mass-to-micro" has resulted in the emergence of smaller, nimble competitors that are better able to win market share and consumer loyalty through more localized settings and the ability to offer more personalized offerings.

 Driving organizational maturity in RGM